whage/thesis/thesis.md

 \pagebreak

 # Introduction, personal motivation
-After having worked with dynamic languages for a few years, when I first started using C# I was struck by how much its static type system and typechecker helped me write code faster and more confidently.
+After having worked only with dynamic languages for a few years, when I first started using staticly typed languages (C# and java in my case) I was struck by how much their type system and typechecker helped me write code faster and more confidently.
 The type system made me think more thoroughly, it allowed me to change parts of the program and be confident that it was still working as expected.
 It was a different way of writing software than I had done before.